sderosiaux/golb/pages/2017-01-2x-htcbms-p3-circuit-breakers/index.md

 A circuit-breaker is a finite state machine with 3 states:

 - closed: the normal state, the external service or resource is accessible, no problem, as if the circuit-breaker were not there, it's transparent.
-- open: the circuit-breaker knows something is broken and is failing.
+- open (or tripped): the circuit-breaker knows something is broken and is failing.
 It provides a direct fallback, it won't even try to make the external call.
 - half-open: a very temporary state.
 The CB detected some failures, it will still test to see if it's really broken or if it was just a temporary failure, and will quickly switch to closed or open.

 A CB is highly tunable, thanks to the multiple configurable thresholds (by count, by timeouts).